Pelagicore/software-factory/docs/chapters/baseplatform/creating-a-manifest.rst

 * The ``Jenkinsfile`` sets up a Jenkins [#jenkins]_ pipeline [#jenkinspipeline]_ for Continuous Integration (CI) builds of your manifest.
 This file must be modified to accomodate your project.
 In particular:

-  * Directory names must be updated (for example, the TEMPLATECONF variable bust be set to match your layer structure)
+    * Directory names must be updated (for example, the ``TEMPLATECONF`` variable must be set to match your layer structure)
     * Image names must be updated to reflect your own image names (``core-image-pelux`` may become ``core-image-yourproject``)
-  * In general, this file can be customized to suite your project's CI needs
+    * In general, this file can be customized to suit your project's CI needs

 * The ``Vagrantfile`` should be usable as-is, but can be modified to accommodate your project's CI and virtualized build needs
 * The ``xml`` file ``pelux.xml`` is the actual manifest file.
 The manifest file